 - Formally approve and adopt any other organisational resolutions to organize your corporation

-It typically takes only two weeks to incorporate your new company.
+It typically takes two weeks to incorporate your new company.

-Formacompany has over 20 years’ experience forming companies in Canada and across the world, and our staff will be available to offer advice and support through the entire incorporation process, from initially selecting a suitable company name through to finally commencing taxable activities.
+Formacompany has over 20 years of experience forming companies in Canada and across the world.
+Our staff will be available to offer advice and support through the entire incorporation process, from initially selecting a suitable company name through to finally commencing taxable activities.